VictorFilimonov/aerothemeplazma/README.md

 ~/.local/share/plasma/plasmoids/

 If needed, restart Plasma to see it installed.
-Set the launcher icon to "startmenuorb.png" to make it look more like Windows 7.
+This launcher features three Start Menu buttons, which are animated just like in Windows 7.
+To properly configure this plasmoid, move the following folder to /opt/.

+./Plasma Widgets/AeroTheme

+Then restart Plasma in order to see the effect.
+(This is because compact representations of plasmoids seem to only accept absolute file paths.
+This only serves as a quick workaround.
+A more sophisticated solution should come out in later releases)

 NOTE: This Start menu is a WIP.
 I have not tested this plasmoid on other machines or distributions, and I haven't tested it on
 HiDPI monitors because I do not own one, or on other DPI scalings.
 The only DPI scaling I've tested this on is 96.
 For any issues